In-patient luxury rehab center in Thailand

 When does substance use become substance abuse?

+Relationships suffer due to arguments, neglect or broken trust linked to the person’s behavior.
 Risky actions, such as driving while intoxicated or mixing substances, become more common.
-The person spends a large amount of time obtaining, using, or recovering from the drug.
+The person eventually spends a large amount of time obtaining, using or recovering from the drug.

 What is the difference between drug abuse and drug addiction?

-The difference between drug abuse and drug addiction lies in the level of control, intensity, and impact on daily life.
+The difference between drug abuse and drug addiction lies in the level of control, intensity and impact on daily life.
 Drug abuse is a milder form of substance-related problems involving harmful patterns of use without complete loss of control.

 What are the causes of drug misuse?